sgunonu/hopscotch/README.md

 If not already installed, install the Yelp python package by typing into command prompt: pip install yelp

-then run the program using: python hopscotch.py
+then run the program using: python hopscotch.py go to your local server and view Hopscotch on http://127.0.0.1:5000

+1. Pick hungry or bored.
-1. Input city name.
+2. Input city name.
-2. Answer questions based on mood.
+3. Answer questions based on mood.

 For example:
 Location: Houston